sheland/Madlibs/README.md

 job = gets.chomp
 print "Where to you live?"
 location = gets.chomp
-print "How long have you live there?" length = gets.chomp puts "My name is "+ name puts "I am " + age +  "years old"
+print "How long have you lived there?" length = gets.chomp puts "My name is "+ name puts "I am " + age +  "years old"